Rollaway Bed Cost at US Hotels (2026) | Average Fees

 avoid surprise bed fees

-Don’t hesitate to reach out in advance; some hotels may waive rollaway bed fees for families, providing a cost-effective solution.
 Be mindful that these fees can vary widely, from $0 to over $100 per night, depending on the property and location.
+Also check whether the hotel charges extra-person fees.
+In some cases, the rollaway bed fee and extra-guest fee are separate charges.

-Also, check if the hotel offers complimentary bedding options, such as cribs or additional bedding for young children, which can further enhance your family travel experience without extra costs.
+Consider alternative sleeping arrangements, like inflatable mattresses, sofa beds, two-bed rooms, connecting rooms, or floor bedding, to avoid these charges altogether.
+Also check if the hotel offers complimentary bedding options, such as cribs or additional bedding for young children, which can further improve your family travel experience without extra costs.

 Cost-Effective Alternatives to Rollaway Beds

-While rollaway beds can add significant costs to hotel stays, there are several cost-effective alternatives that families can consider.
-Inflatable mattresses are a popular choice, offering extra sleeping space without the hefty fees associated with rollaway beds.
-Additionally, some hotels provide complimentary bedding, allowing you to create makeshift sleeping arrangements using floor pallets or travel blankets.
+While rollaway beds can add significant costs to hotel stays, there are several cost-effective alternatives that families and groups can consider.
+Inflatable mattresses are a popular choice, offering extra sleeping space without the nightly fee associated with some rollaway beds.
+However, you still need to confirm that the hotel allows them and that the room has enough safe floor space.

 Here’s a quick comparison of alternatives: